fostroll/mordl/doc/README_LEMMA.md

 lemmata prediction as a sequence labelling task, rather than a sequence-to-sequence problem.

-**NB:** By this step you should have a tagger object created and training data loaded.
+**NB:** By this step, you should have a tagger object created and training data loaded.

 ```python
 stat = tagger.train(save_as,